eficode/robotframework-oxygen/DEVGUIDE.md

 ## Locust Introduction

 [Load software testing](https://en.wikipedia.org/wiki/Load_testing) is the process of putting demand on a system and measuring its response.
-The load tests are defined in python files, `locustfile.py` which look like following:
+The load tests in locust are defined in python files, `locustfile.py` which look like following:

 ```
 from locust import HttpUser, task, between